snapsinazfs/snapsinazfs/README.md

  that is sanoid release 2.1.0 plus all sanoid master branch commits up to [jimsalterjrs/sanoid@55c5e0ee09df7664cf5ac84a43a167a0f65f1fc0](https://github.com/jimsalterjrs/sanoid/commit/55c5e0ee09df7664cf5ac84a43a167a0f65f1fc0)

- I have been making various changes and enhancements along the way, so far, especially in the area of configuration, which is now going to depend on native facilities provided by ZFS, via user properties.\
+ I have been making various changes and enhancements along the way, so far, especially in the area of configuration, which now uses native facilities provided by ZFS, via user properties.\
- This will keep all of the zfs-related configuration in ZFS itself, and will make the settings and how they are going to apply to each dataset much easier both for the user and also for me, in developing Sanoid.net.
+ This keeps all of the zfs-related configuration in ZFS itself, and makes the settings and how they are going to apply to each dataset much easier to understand and configure.

  ### Long-Term Goals